Allocation of locally generated electricity in renewable energy communities: Conclusion

-After discussing the settlement phase, a more comprehensive standpoint where the control of the REC is also accounted for is a potential way to expand our work.
-In addition, charges based on peak power consumption that better reflect the costs of withdrawing electricity from the distribution network might be implemented in this framework.
+The methodology presented in this paper has been tested and is currently being implemented by industrial partners in different REC managed by them.
+After discussing the \emph{ex-post} optimisation of financial flows, a more comprehensive approach where the control of physical flows within the REC is also accounted for is a potential way to expand our work.